-MOOCs are slated to transform it, once corporations like Coursera decide how to “monetize” Massive Open Online Courses and once they figure out how to polish the rough assessment edges on peer review as a way of grading stuff that can’t be done via Scantron without having to pay teachers to (for example) read a paper.
-So in the brave new world, students will watch recorded lectures of famous professors–say from MIT, a MOOC pioneer–then work their own way through the reading, take tests, and earn credit toward a degree at a steep discount.
-University profits should soar because the inconvenience of having to hire faculty, or support bricks-and-mortar campuses, will fade.
-Lest you think this is some far-off sci-fi future, I will note that Bill Gates’ foundation is funding the effort, and that it will be marketed as democratization and accessibility, and that poor people will flock to its open door.
+As we all know by now, Massive Open Online Courses are slated to transform it, once corporations like Coursera decide how to “monetize” them and figure out how to polish the rough assessment edges on peer review as a way of grading stuff that can’t be done via Scantron without having to pay teachers to (for example) read a paper.
+So in the brave new world, students will watch recorded lectures of famous professors–say from MIT, a MOOC pioneer–then work their own way through the reading, take tests, and earn credit toward a degree at a discount.
+Profits should soar because the inconvenience of having to hire faculty, or support bricks-and-mortar campuses, will fade.
+Lest you think this is some far-off sci-fi future, note that Bill Gates’ foundation is funding the effort, and that it’s being marketed as democratization and accessibility, a savvy frame that makes the opposition look like selfish bullies standing in the way of the poor people who will flock to its open door.
 But at what cost?

 If someone changed your life, if someone believed in you before you believed in yourself, if someone inspired you to learn or to think or to hope, that someone was probably a teacher–and most likely a high school or community college English teacher, working in the trenches of real life, learning the names and faces and dreams of a few hundred students every term, and often keeping in touch with students over the course of a lifetime.
 This is the kind of higher education that no MOOC will ever deliver, let alone be able to assess.